hzwyhc/SSF-Net/README.md

 # SSF-Net
-[TIP 2025] SSF-Net: Spatial-Spectral Fusion Network with Spectral Angle Awareness for Hyperspectral Object Tracking Tracking results of HOTC-2020 have been released.
+[TIP 2025] SSF-Net: Spatial-Spectral Fusion Network with Spectral Angle Awareness for Hyperspectral Object Tracking.
+Tracking results of HOTC-2020 have been released.